 Skyline Park, 1601 Arapahoe Street

-Drawing thousands of visitors each season, the Downtown Denver Rink is set to open on November 21.
-The small attraction may be more crowded than others, but the atmosphere is lively and cheerful.
-Bring your own skates to glide around the rink for free, or purchase rentals on site — $11 for adults and $9 for children twelve and under.
-The rink will return for the new season on November 21, then be open daily through February 14.
-Hours vary; see the rink website for details.
+The Downtown Denver Rink may be more crowded than others, but the atmosphere is lively and cheerful.
+Bring your own skates to glide around the rink for free, or purchase rentals on site — $12 for adults and $9 for children twelve and under.
+The rink will be open through February 2, and hours vary; see the rink website for details.

 Halcyon on Ice

-Families may prefer the Downtown Denver Rink, but the new rooftop rink at Halcyon is a whole other vibe.
-Order shareable bites and seasonal craft cocktails, like vanilla coffee with Jameson and spiked Mexican hot chocolate, then slip on brand-new skates and take a few laps while admiring skyline views.
-Halcyon on Ice is open to the public now through April 1 during select hours, Wednesdays to Sundays.
-Book a two-hour rink pass and skate rentals online for $30 per person or opt for the $250 full-day cabana rental, which includes two hours of rink access, hand warmers and hot cocoa for up to six guests.
+Families may prefer the Downtown Denver Rink, but the rooftop rink at Halcyon is a whole other vibe.
+Order shareable bites and seasonal craft cocktails, then slip on brand-new skates and take a few laps while admiring skyline views.
+Halcyon on Ice is open to the public now through December 31 during select hours, with winter yurt rentals available to book for $75.

 The Rink at Belmar